CoreyNZ/todo-list-webpage/README.md

 # todo-list-webpage
-Using the jQuery library and jQuery plug-in to build a highly interactive front-end web application
+Playing around with the jQuery library and jQuery plug-in